2005 Campbell County High School shooting: Bartley's later legal problems

-Bartley was arrested June 21, 2014 when his father called police and said his son threatened to kill him over a set of vehicle keys and was intoxicated.
-Bartley was released from jail June 23, 2014 on charges of domestic assault, felony escape and resisting arrest on a 2,000 dollar unsecured bond and an agreement to continue to live with his father and refrain from alcohol and drugs.
+Bartley was arrested on June 21, 2014, when his father called police and said his son threatened to kill him over a set of vehicle keys and was intoxicated.
+Bartley was released from jail on June 23, 2014, on charges of domestic assault, felony escape and resisting arrest on a 2,000 dollar unsecured bond and an agreement to continue to live with his father and refrain from alcohol and drugs.
 On July 10, 2014, Bartley was confirmed to be back in custody after trying to hit two deputies when they were investigating a probation violation.
 He struck a plea deal and received probation.
 In 2015, Bartley was allowed to live with his counselor at her home in Vienna, Va., in lieu of a jail sentence for violating his probation.
-The counselor, Erin Tepaske, promised to get him mental health and substance abuse treatment.
+The counselor, Erin Tepaske, promised to get him mental health and substance abuse treatment, In May, Tepaske's 3-year-old son Beckett Josef Podominick died, allegedly from falling and hitting his head while under Bartley's care, and while Bartley was not considered a suspect in the child's death, he was wanted in Tennessee for a probation violation.
 In February 2018, Bartley was arrested after failing to appear in court for trespassing charges.
 He pleaded guilty to the misdemeanor charge and was again granted probation.
 However, in August of that year Bartley was arrested for assaulting a woman for which a jury found him not guilty.

 Bartley was later accused of brandishing a rubber mallet in an argument with his father's girlfriend, Kimberly Houston.
+He was found not guilty of that aggravated assault charge on January 29, 2019.
 Bartley is now being accused of vandalism, assaulting a police officer and resisting arrest.